drewm27/speakerrankings/personal-ranking-of-speaker-reviewers.md

 - My favorite reviewer of non battery bookshelf speakers.
 Excellent recording quality using a pretty high end recording setup for all of these speakers.
 The YouTube comments also provide great analysis of the speaker's qualities.

 ### #6 [Erin's Audio Corner](https://www.youtube.com/@ErinsAudioCorner)
-- No sound samples, but a very detailed analysis of many speakers using the Klippel Near-field Scanne including frequency response, off-axis response and harmonic distortion which may get pretty technical for a lot of people.
+- No sound samples, but a very detailed analysis of many speakers using the Klippel Near-field Scanner including frequency response, off-axis response and harmonic distortion which may get pretty technical for a lot of people.
 His Youtube videos and conclusion summary are a lot more layman and are more useful for people.
 - Links
     - [Erin's Audio Corner Website](https://www.erinsaudiocorner.com/)